 The Kyoto Granbell hotel is one of the best mid-range hotels in Higashiyama Kyoto.
 The hotel is a modern designer version of a traditional ryokan, perfectly located in the narrow alleyways of Gion.
 The basement onsen has a beautiful view of the garden.
 If you’re looking for a reasonable Kyoto onsen hotel with all the mod cons, this is the one for you.

 Kyoto Inn Gion – A budget Kyoto Inn

 The Kyoto Inn Gion is a great Kyoto budget hotel with an enviable location.
 The rooms are on the small side but beautifully presented and with all the amenities you need, such as a mini fridge, a kettle and even a set of pyjamas.

-Where to stay in Kyoto for day trips from Kyoto?
+Best place to stay in Kyoto for day trips from Kyoto?
 Kyoto Station Area

 Kyoto station is a good place to stay if you’re planning on taking day trips from Kyoto.
 Thanks to the amazing bullet trains you can cover a lot of Japan while staying in one place.

 While staying in Kyoto station would mean taking transport to see some of the top sites in Kyoto, this is the central hub of Kyoto transport so buses and trains will be easy to catch.

 To make the most of your stay in the Kyoto Station area here are a few recommended day trips.

 Visit Nara to see the deer park and enjoy the beautiful architecture.
 The journey from Kyoto to Nara is only 45 minutes long and makes a great day out.